 Contacting Off The Record

 When someone contacts OTR we take basic details including availability for counselling, school and GP details (although our service is confidential and we will not contact either of these).
-The young person needs to live, work or study in Richmond borough and be between the ages of 11-24 to be eligible for counselling here.

 Young people can be referred by a GP, teacher, social worker, or parent or they can also self-refer.
 The fact that they request to see a counsellor is confidential, as is what they say to the counsellor, unless the counsellor is worried for their safety.